arungudelli/python.shiksha/content/en/library/built-in-functions/enumerate_built-in-function_in_python/index.md

 ---
-title: "python enumerate() function syntax,usage and examples"
+title: "Python enumerate() function syntax,usage and examples"
-description: "The 'enumerate()' function is a one of the built in functions in python "
+description: "The 'enumerate()' function is a one of the built in functions in Python "
 date: "2022-06-28T11:25:05+09:00"
 draft: false